jenkinsci/slack-plugin/README.md

 1. Configure it in your Jenkins job (and optionally as global configuration) and **add it as a Post-build action**.

-## Install Instructions for Slack compatible application

-1. Log into the Slack compatible application.
-2. Create a Webhook (it may need to be enabled in system console) by visiting Integrations.
-3. You should now have a URL with a token.
-Something like `https://mydomain.com/hooks/xxxx` where `xxxx` is the integration token and `https://mydomain.com/hooks/` is the `Slack compatible app URL`.
-4. Install this plugin on your Jenkins server.
-5. Follow the freestyle or pipeline instructions for the slack installation instructions.

 ## Security

 Use Jenkins Credentials and a credential ID to configure the Slack integration